la-x/wirelog/README.md

 // what the site does

-users can register to the system and see jobs and comments, although limited to anything else. following registration, admin are able to assign recently registered users to 'technicians'. once users have been assigned to a 'technician', they are able to comment on jobs and view other technicians credentials. if admin assign technicians with position title of 'admin', they are able to add jobs.
+anyone can register to the system and see 'jobs' and 'comments', although limited to anything else. following registration, admin email addresses in the .env file are able to assign recently registered users to become 'technicians'. once users have been assigned to become a 'technician', they are able to comment on jobs and view other technicians credentials.
+In addition, if admin create new technicians with the role 'ICA', they are able to also add and edit jobs.
+Only main admin credentials are able to delete data and ammend user and technician credentials.

 Register new user with desired email address and password.
-Ensure new user isn't able to access any sensitive technician credentials or the following unauthorised pages: wirelog.test/job wirelog.test/technician wirelog.test/job_log
+Ensure new user is not able to access any sensitive technician credentials or the following unauthorised pages: wirelog.test/job wirelog.test/technician wirelog.test/job_log